appliedblockchain/ab-website/_posts/2018-08-15-energy-web-affiliate.md

 title: Applied Blockchain Becomes Energy Web Foundation Affiliate to Drive Blockchain Technology Implementation across the Energy Sector
 image-link: energy-web-affiliate
 category: press-release
+headline: Following recent investment from Shell, Applied Blockchain collaborates with non-profit organisation.
 ---

-<p class="post__headline">Following recent investment from Shell, Applied Blockchain collaborates with non-profit organisation.</p>

 <p class="post__content">Applied Blockchain, a leading developer of distributed ledger technology and smart contracts, has become an affiliate of the <a href="https://energyweb.org/" target="_blank">Energy Web Foundation</a> (EWF), a global non-profit organisation focused on unleashing blockchain’s potential in the energy sector by building the first open-source, scalable core blockchain platform tailored specifically to the industry.</p>
 <p class="post__content">As an EWF Affiliate, Applied Blockchain joins an innovative ecosystem of global energy companies, utilities, grid operators, blockchain developers and users, and infrastructure providers, collaborating on implementation of large-scale energy projects at the cutting-edge of blockchain technology.</p>